 Being seen as our whole selves and having those selves acknowledged and respected is foundational to establishing an effective, productive relationship, especially one where one person holds a great deal of power over the other.

 Many scientists have identities that have been excluded from the dominant culture of science: women, first-generation scientists, people from the LGBTQ+ community, Black, Indigenous or Latine people, people with disabilities.
-People with marginalized identities often have lived experiences of discrimination and harm that cause them to feel defensive, and sometimes skeptical about their ability to be successful.
+People with identities historically excluded from science often have lived experiences of discrimination and harm that cause them to feel defensive, and sometimes skeptical about their ability to be successful.

 Social scientists and psychologists have documented that scientists who perceive themselves as outsiders in STEM due to their cultural identities experience real, measurable negative impacts, but also that these impacts can be diminished by the supportive actions of their peers and supervisors.